CarlosGS/Cyclone-PCB-Factory/README.md

 To-Do list:
 --
-- [99% DONE] Design parts for the X axis (this includes Z axis too, **will be using a proper spindle instead of a hand-drill**)
+- [DONE] Design parts for the X axis (this includes Z axis too, **will be using a proper spindle instead of a hand-drill**)
 - [DONE] Design parts for the Y axis
 - [DONE] Create template for the screws in the wood base
+- Hardware: Reinforce left&right frames
+- Firmware: Test various buffering/jerk configurations for Marlin
+- Software: Export Z probing to a standarized file, add bilinear interpolation
-- Software, testing, milling a PCB (till then, it can't be v1.0 :P)...
+- Manufacture a PCB (till then, it can't be v1.0 :P)...

 Software
 --